danibot5/danibot5.github.io/README.md

 Project planning & leadership

-We worked as a real dev team — Kanban, PRs, reviews, stand-ups. 👊
+We worked as a real dev team 👊